What is your primary work area within Eriksholm Research Centre?

 “We went to the People’s Democratic Festival (Folkemødet) to communicate our big data research project EVOTION.
-In its essence, EVOTION is about having people with hearing loss collect large amounts of data from their everyday lives, using their hearing aids.
+In its essence, EVOTION is about having people with hearing loss collect large amounts of data (ambient acoustics and behavior) from their everyday lives, using their hearing aids.
 These data can then be used to improve hearing loss treatments and hearing healthcare in general.
 We invited citizens to collect such data using a handed-out hearing aid.
 They walked around the People’s Democratic Festival, and when they returned we could show them their data right there on the spot.
 This way we could show people what personally collected data look like and what they can be used for.
 Having to communicate your work to people who don’t have the same background is very rewarding.
 It was interesting to see that the general public really wanted to understand the abstract research, and had suggestions for questions we could be asking.”

 What motivates you in your job?

 “I enjoy challenges, such as those encountered when we are trying to apply new methods, translate results, or document and disseminate insights that has a potential to make something previously impossible, possible.

 It also motivates me that what we do here might be used for people in the real world within a reasonable timeframe.
 At the same time, I like that we at Eriksholm also have the possibility to work with projects which have a longer time horizon and a high degree of theoretically oriented work.
 A great thing about working at Eriksholm is that it is a very international and diverse workplace.
 It would be difficult for me to have a job without that kind of diversity.
 When people are too much alike, they also think too much alike.”